 A: Dr. Sam Romano, DMD, FAGD and his team know how important your dental treatment is and we want to ensure your visit is as relaxed as possible.
 When you make your next appointment please ask about our Sedation Dentistry options.

 Many of our patients prefer to have something to help them feel at ease.
 We use nitrous oxide and other sedation options available.

 Q: What is Cosmetic Dentistry?

-A: Everyone desires a beautiful, healthy smile and Dr. Sam Romano and his team can help you achieve this dream.
+A: Everyone desires a beautiful, healthy smile and Dr. Sam Romano, DMD, FAGD and his team can help you achieve this dream.
 Through our leading Cosmetic Dentistry treatments, we can significantly enhance the appearance of your teeth and increase your general well-being.